Telephone and internet access in the home

 Age and sex differences

-There are only minor differences by age group in the proportions of the population aged under 65 years living in households with internet access, but the rates decrease markedly at older ages.
-In 2006, between 68 percent and 71 percent of age groups under 65 years lived in households with internet access, compared with 50 percent of those aged 65–74 years and 26 percent of those aged 75 years and over.
-However, between 2001 and 2006 those aged 65 years and over experienced a greater increase in internet access than younger people.
-While the proportion of the population with internet access in the home increased by one and a half times for people aged under 65 years between 2001 and 2006, it more than doubled for people aged 65 years and over.
+Similarly, there are only minor age differences in the level of internet access up to the age of 65 years but the level falls considerably for people aged over 65 years.
+In 2006, between 68 per cent and 71 per cent of age groups below 65 years lived in households with internet access, compared with just 39 per cent of those aged 65 years and over.
+However, between 2001 and 2006 those aged 65 years and over experienced a proportionately greater increase in internet access than younger people.

-There is little difference between the sexes in telephone or internet access in the home, although at older ages men are more likely than women to have internet access.
-In 2006, 45 percent of males and 35 percent of females aged 65 years and over had access to the internet at home.
+There is very little difference in telephone or internet access between the sexes, although women are slightly more likely than men to have telephone access and slight less likely to have internet access.
+These differences are more pronounced at older ages, particularly in the case of the internet.
+In 2006, 45 per cent of males and 35 per cent of females aged 65 years and over had internet access.

-Table SC1.1 Proportion (%) of the population with telephone and internet access in the home, 2001 and 2006
+Table SC1.1 Proportion (%) of the population with telephone and internet access in the home, by population characteristics, 2001 and 2006

 |One parent with dependent children